Solving Nash Equilibria in Nonlinear Differential Games for Common-Pool Resources: Introduction

 \section{Introduction}

-An important characteristic of managing common-pool resources embedded within ecological systems\textemdash whether in the context of pollution control or biomass harvesting\textemdash is that individual actions of the economic agents, such as emissions or resource extraction, generally result in accumulation of pollution stocks or depletion of resource availability and that each agent is affected by the future stocks emerging from all the combined individual actions.
+An important characteristic of managing common-pool resources embedded within ecological systems\textemdash whether in the context of pollution control or biomass harvesting\textemdash is that individual actions of the economic agents, such as emissions or resource extraction, generally result in accumulation of pollution stocks or depletion of resource availability and that each agent is affected by the future stocks emerging from all the combined individual actions (see, e.g., Fischer and Mirman, 1992; Dutta and Sundaram, 1993; Mäler et al., 2003; Crépin and Lindahl, 2009).
 These impacts are typically damages from the pollution stocks, increase in harvesting costs, or loss of ecosystem services.

 When each agent takes into account the impact of future stocks on its own well-being only, the outcome is excess pollution or resource overexploitation relative to an outcome in which the aggregate well-being of all agents is considered.
-Typical examples associated with common-pool or open access resources are climate change with excess carbon emissions, phosphorus pollution of closed water bodies or closed seas (e.g., the semi-enclosed Baltic sea), or overfishing in open access fisheries (e.g., the Northern cod fishery in Newfoundland).
+Typical examples associated with common-pool or open access resources are climate change with excess carbon emissions (e.g., Tahvonen, 1994; Bahn and Haurie, 2016), phosphorus pollution of closed water bodies or closed seas (e.g., the semi-enclosed Baltic sea (Iho et al., 2023)), or overfishing in open access fisheries (e.g., the Northern cod fishery in Newfoundland (Harris, 2013)).

 The management of these issues involves the integration of economic mechanisms with natural processes describing the evolution of ecosystems which are affected by the actions of economic agents.
 This usually involves two approaches.
 In the first, the objective is to maximize the aggregate benefits of all economic agents subject to the constraints emerging from the evolution of the ecosystems.
 This is the optimal management approach that leads to an outcome which can be regarded as the welfare-maximizing cooperative solution to the management problem.
 In contrast, in the second approach each agent maximizes own benefits by considering the constraints associated with the evolution of the ecosystems and taking into account the actions of the other agents as they seek to optimize their own benefits.
 This is the noncooperative solution to the management problem.